ALex-Everett-Liu/luhmann-roam/README.md

 - Add weight and description to the link
 - View both incoming and outgoing links

-### Managing Attributes
-- Click the attribute button on a node
-- Add, edit, or delete custom attributes
-- Use the query interface to find nodes with specific attributes
-- Browse recent queries or save complex queries for future use

 ### Using Breadcrumbs
 - Double-click on a node to focus on it and its descendants
 - Use the breadcrumb trail to navigate up the hierarchy